MoritzLaurer/prompt_templates/docs/repo_types_examples.md

 - Dataset repositories: Repos with tabular datasets (mostly in parquet format).
 - Spaces repositories: Repos with hosted applications (often with code and data, which is then visualized in the Space).

-Prompt templates can be integrated into any of these repository types as .yaml or .json files.
-[TODO: add JSON support, currently only YAML is supported.]
+Prompt templates can be saved into any of these repository types as .yaml or .json files.
+We recommend saving prompt templates in dataset repos by default.

-## 1. Prompt templates as independent artifacts in model repos
+## 1. Saving collections of prompt templates as independent artifacts in dataset repos
-Many prompt templates can be reused with various models and are not linked to specific model weights.
-These prompt templates can be shared in an HF model repo, where the model card provides a description and usage instructions, and prompt templates are shared via .yaml or .json files in the same repository.
+Many prompt templates can be reused in different projects and with different models.
+We recommend sharing collections of reusable prompt templates in HF dataset repos, where the dataset card provides a description and usage instructions and the templates are shared as .yaml or .json files in the same repository.

 <details>
   <summary>1.
 Example: using the <a href="https://gist.github.com/dedlim/6bf6d81f77c19e20cd40594aa09e3ecd">leaked Claude Artifacts prompt</a></summary>

-#### List all prompt templates stored in a HF model repo
+#### List all prompt templates stored in a HF dataset repo
 This [example HF repository](https://huggingface.co/MoritzLaurer/closed_system_prompts) contains leaked or released prompts from Anthropic and OpenAI.